 26 est. Chapter G: Parade of Visitors: Feline, Canine, Rodentine & Humine (1st p. posted 7.28.20)

-Appendix: Chapter Notes & Questions for Thought/ Discussion – Ch.’s B-I (partially done for most chapters; intended for back of graphic novel, but in blog at end of each chapter), Ch.
+Appendix: Chapter Notes & Questions for Thought/ Discussion – Ch.’s A-I (partially done for most chapters (shows with Chapters in blog), Ch.
 D complete; Chapters A & H are pretty complete.

-All ten (ex-9) chapters of “The Adventures of Aspie Mouse” have been posted in some form (though Ch.
-A and H has the same material posted as of 9/29/2020; they will be differentiated in the next revision).
-The last steps prior to submitting this material to a literary agent are a final polishing of Chapter D and that makeover of Chapter H into two chapters, A & H (A’s material is repeated and added to in Chapter H).
-As is noted elsewhere in this blog, once the graphic novel is published, completed chapters will be removed from this blog, except for Ch.
-Pre-A & the first page and possibly a few more for the other nine chapters.
+All ten (ex-9) chapters of “The Adventures of Aspie Mouse” have been posted in some form.
+Chapters Pre-A, A, B, C, D & H are complete.
+The other four chapters (E, F, G, I) are plotted, with anywhere from 1-7 early pages posted.
+With the posting of the final (4th) version of Chapter D, and the completion of Chapters A & H (revised from original Ch.
+J), the manuscript is now being submitted for commercial publication.
+As noted elsewhere in this blog, once the graphic novel is published, completed chapters will be removed from this blog, except for Ch.
+Pre-A & the first page or pages for the other nine chapters.
 Comments remain welcome!
-Once all ten chapters are complete, new chapters for a projected sequel will be added as developed as they’ve been for these first 10 chapters.
+Once all ten chapters are complete, new chapters for a projected sequel will be added as developed, and posted here in full until they too get published.

 Any artist (especially one on the Autism Spectrum) who thinks s/he can improve upon the artwork in this blog is invited to contact the author (email@example.com) ASAP about submitting samples, potential compensation, etc.

-Additional post-10/19 upgrades: putting space between panels; making boxes larger & words readable when shrunk down (could still be more consistent chapter-to-chapter, sometimes even within chapters); adding new material and spreading out existing scenes to increase the art to word ratio.
+Additional post-10/19 upgrades: putting space between panels; making boxes larger & words more readable when shrunk down (still need a bit more consistency); adding new material and spreading out existing scenes to increase the art to word ratio.
 As a result: Ch.
-Pre-A was 4 pages, it’s now 12, and may finally change again; Ch.
-D grew from 8 to 20 pp. in 3 stages (and will likely grow an additional 2-4 pages in its final form).
+Pre-A was 4 pages, it’s now 12; Ch.
+D has grown from 8 to 24 pp. in 4 stages.
 Similarly, Ch’s.
 B & H (ex-J) are also expected to grow, from 10-12 pages each to 20 or so.
-New Ch’s E, F, G & I, while only partially started, will collectively average 20 or so pages.
+New Ch’s E, F, G & I, while only partially started, will also collectively average 20 or so pages.
 Chapter I is anticipated to be the longest, perhaps 30 pages, while Ch’s Pre-A & A are each 12 pages in length.
 Ch’s.
-C (already expanded once) & G will also likely exceed 25 pp; Ch.
+C (already expanded once) & G will likely exceed 25 pp; Ch.
 H is 24 pages (double Ch.
-A); while Ch’s E, F & H may each end up with fewer than 20 pp.
+A); while Ch’s E & F are expected to have fewer than 20 pp. each.

-Realizing the projected average chapter length would now be 20+ pages plus Appendix, the author reduced a more ambitious original number of chapters to ten, to result in a typical print graphic novel of 200 pages plus — or using standard 32-page signatures (plus a half), 208 to 240 pages.
-The author continues to modify chapters as they’re developed to reflect what’s going on in society, but especially how it affects those with Autism.
-Chapter E (Therapy Dog …) touches on Black Lives Matter concerns, albeit modestly — along with the use of therapy animals.
+With a projected average chapter length of 20+ pages — plus Front Matter & Appendix — the author reduced a more ambitious number of chapters to ten, aiming for a typical print graphic novel of 200 pages plus — using standard 32-page signatures plus a half, 208 to 240 pages.
+The author has modified chapters as they’re developed to reflect what’s going on in society, especially the impact on those with Autism.
+So Chapter E (Therapy Dog …) touches on Black Lives Matter concerns, albeit modestly — along with the use of therapy animals.
 Race, social class and “difference” issues come up again in the newly expanded Chapter H, in which Aspie Mouse has uncomfortable interactions with four mouse brothers who don’t like or trust him.
 Chapter F (Klumsy Kat) features a character with “multiple disabilities (differences?).”
-Chapter I (At the Zoo …) is set during the early days of the Covid-19 pandemic, though its focus is Aspie Mouse’s interaction with zoo animals, reflecting human social situations that are often faced by those on the Autism Spectrum.
+Chapter I is set during the early days of the Covid-19 pandemic, though its focus is on Aspie Mouse’s interaction with zoo animals, building on Chapter H concerning the often awkward social situations with peers those with Autism often have.